-Tab A1 Secretary of Defense Environmental Award Category
+Tab A1

-Natural Resources Conservation - Large Installation
+Secretary of Defense Environmental Award Category Natural Resources Conservation - Small Installation

-Installation: Presented to large installations with more than 10,000 acres and can include leased, military-owned, or administered outlying ranges or training practice areas.
+Installation: Presented to small installations with 10,000 acres or less and can include leased, military-owned, or administered outlying ranges or training practice areas.
 The winner will receive a trophy and a Secretary of Defense certificate.
 Honorable mentions will receive a Secretary of Defense certificate.